Changes To Your Poop During Pregnancy (Everything You Need to Know)

-Along with iron supplements, progesterone also plays a part in constipation.
-Progesterone relaxes your muscles, which slows down the digestive tract, causing bloating and difficulty having a bowel movement.
+Along with iron supplements, progesterone may also be the cause of constipation.
+Progesterone relaxes your muscles, slowing the digestive tract causing bloating and difficulty having a bowel movement.

 Hemorrhoids During Pregnancy

 Many women experience hemorrhoids while carrying a baby.
-If you have bloody stool or pain while pooping, hemorrhoids may be the cause.
+Bloody stools or pain while pooping are a sign of hemorrhoids.

-Hemorrhoids in pregnancy are caused by increased blood flow, along with the fact that your growing uterus puts pressure on your pelvic floor.
-Constipation can also cause or aggravate hemorrhoids due to straining when having a hard bowel movement.
+Hemorrhoids in pregnancy are caused by increased blood flow combined with your growing uterus putting pressure on your pelvic floor.
+Constipation can also cause or aggravate hemorrhoids due to straining when having a strenuous bowel movement.

 Frequent Bowel Movements in Pregnancy